Burgessochaeta

 Burgessochaeta is an extinct genus of polychaete annelids from the Middle Cambrian.
 Its fossils have been found in the Burgess Shale in British Columbia, Canada.
-A total of 189 specimens of Burgessochaeta are known from the Greater Phyllopod bed, where they comprise 0.36% of the community.
-Specimens have also been found at Marble Canyon.
 The genus was described by Conway Morris (1979) and re-examined by Eibye-Jacobsen (2004).

 Physical characteristics

 Burgessochaeta had two long tentacles on its head.
 The rest of the body had between 16 and 30 segments (possibly indicating multiple species).
 Each segment had two groups of long chaetae on it, which Burgessochaeta presumably used to swim.
 Burgessochaeta is not thought to have had eyes.
 The body grew slightly wider towards the posterior end of the animal.

 Ecology

+A total of 189 specimens of Burgessochaeta are known from the Greater Phyllopod bed, where they comprise 0.36% of the community.
+Specimens have also been found at Marble Canyon, and the Spence Shale.